-No visas are necessary for North Americans for travel to France for less than 90 days.
+No visas are necessary for North Americans to travel to France for less than 90 days.

 When You Go

 As the saying goes, “It is always a good time to visit Paris” and so much can be said for a good chunk of the rest of the country.
 It all depends on what you are looking for.
-Paris is a year round destination (even flurries in February cannot stop one from enjoying its museums, restaurants and architecture) and usually a must for any first time trip to France.
+Paris is a year-round destination (even flurries in February cannot stop one from enjoying its museums, restaurants and architecture) and usually a must for any first-time trip to France.
 It is also truffle season which can be enjoyed throughout the country.
-The spring brings out the best of weather and the perfect time to visit the countryside before the high season begins.
-July and August are peak season and can be quite hot and muggy depending on where you go, but if you enjoy the ritzy crowds and beach hedonism. it is a “must” for visiting the Riviera.
+The spring brings out the best of weather and is the perfect time to visit the countryside before the high season begins.
+July and August are peak seasons and can be quite hot and muggy depending on where you go, but if you enjoy the ritzy crowds and beach hedonism. it is a “must” for visiting the Riviera.
 Fall leads you into mild temperatures, hearty food and wine harvest season.

 Where You’ll Stay

 Take your pick!
-There are accommodations for everyone’s taste and budget, although at BVT, we concentrate on the formidable principals of charm, comfortable, location and of course, that extra special touch of French ambience.
+There are accommodations for everyone’s taste and budget, although, at BVT, we concentrate on the formidable principles of charm, comfortable, location and of course, that extra special touch of French ambiance.
 There are still many wonderful guesthouses perfectly situated in the rural areas of the country.
-Wake up in a castle if you like, enjoy the rustic elegance of a “mas” or “bastide” in the Provençal countryside or go with the absolute TOP with world class hotels in Paris, Saint Tropez, Biarritz, the Alps and beyond.
+Wake up in a castle if you like, enjoy the rustic elegance of a “mas” or “bastide” in the Provençal countryside or go with the absolute TOP with world-class hotels in Paris, Saint Tropez, Biarritz, the Alps and beyond.

 Memories You’ll Make